r3dlight/keysas/documentation/user_documentation/administration.rst

   * One dedicated card and IP address for the administration tasks;
   * One dedicated card and IP address for Syslog.

-It is also highly recommended to preserve an SSH access using a dedicated daemon and a dedicated network.

 .. admonition:: OpenSSH configuration (Only for network gateway)
  :class: tip